Ideal Home Show at Christmas After Dark Review

 The show is great if you’re looking for a quieter Christmas shopping experience in the evening, or just looking to buy treats for yourself!
 One for the diary next year.

 On Thursday night, I was delighted to be invited to the Ideal Home Show’s first Christmas ‘After Dark’ event at Olympia London.
-Typically, the show lasts for five days, after-dark_copybut this year, they decided to put on an extra one-off evening for those who might like to pop down after work.
+Typically, the show lasts for five days, but this year, they decided to put on an extra one-off evening for those who might like to pop down after work.
 For just £5, we were able to peruse the stalls and live entertainment from 5pm to 9pm.
 I’ve always been a fan of visiting shows later in the day, as it means you can avoid the main crowds and queues that you tend to get earlier on, and can therefore browse the shopping stalls at your leisure.

 The exhibitor staff gave off a slightly weary air (as I’m sure I would in their shoes!), but still managed to put on a cheery sales pitch when required.
 There was certainly no shortage of exhibitors, with 650 stalls selling everything from luxury hot-tubs to homemade preserves, not to mention drones and blenders.
 I was slightly surprised by the number of stalls selling festive cleaning appliances…